 Think you might be shrinking?
 You are.
-As we age, everything decreases from our hair to our hearing, our memory, our muscles, and even our height.
-In fact, after 40, we lose a half an inch every decade, and even more after 70.
+As we age, everything decreases from our hair to our hearing, memory, muscles, and even our height.
+In fact, after 40, we lose half an inch every decade and even more after 70.
 If you’ve always been on the petite side, that can add up.
 So how can you dress to get back that extra half-inch or more?

 Here are 9 Fashion Do’s and Dont’s to Make you Look Taller.